mySociogram/Frontend/README.md

 ## Want to contribute to the Socialmesh Platform?
 - Fork the repository.
-- Changes should be made and a pull request should be opened.
+- Changes should be made, and a pull request should be opened.
-- Alternatively, you can open an issue and we will respond as soon as possible.
+- Alternatively, you can open an issue, and we will respond as soon as possible.

 ## MEET THE FRONTEND TEAM
 - Chukwuma Chisom - Team Lead
-- Oluwafunmike Akinsanmi - Quality Assurance Analyst
+- Hannah Adora
-- Chukwuma Chisom - Frontend Developer
+- Ifeoma